creativecreatorormaybenot/clock/README.md

 * Fix weather condition semantics `RangeError (length): Invalid value: Not in range 0..6, inclusive: 7` .

-* Use `master` branch when recording the videos.
-Capture them on a real device for good performance.

-* Cut together one shorter video as a GIF.

-  + Export in lower resolution.

 * Export Semantics Debugging to a GIF.

 * Export repaint rainbow GIF.